Best UI Animation Tools for iOS and Android Apps

 We understand that you may find it difficult to figure out all of the above on your own.
 Happily, our specialists are ready to advise you on the matter.

-We've explained the main animation principles and discussed the best ways of applying animation into the app.
+We've explained the main animation principles and discussed the best ways of applying animation to the app.
 Now let's summarize:

 - Make animation functional.
 Interface animations should help improve user interaction.
 Appealing but aimless dynamic effects are not helpful.